Certified Public Accountant (CPA)

 The Uniform CPA Examination is administered in Prometric test centers in the U.S. and designated international locations, whether or not the test center is located within the borders of the jurisdiction where you are seeking your initial license.

 Citizens and long-term residents of the countries in which the examination is administered may sit for the examination in international locations.
 Effective October 2014, Indian citizens can take the exam in UAE.
 However, candidates taking the exam in international locations have to pay additional fee of approx. $1,300 in addition to regular examination fee of $955.
-Moreover, candidates taking the exam in international locations will lose their exam credits if they do not become licensed within 3 years of passing all 4 sections of the exam.

 The Uniform CPA examination is offered in the first two months of each calendar quarter.
 The examination is not given during the third month of each calendar quarter (i.e., March, June, September, and December) to allow for systems and databank maintenance.